korydraughn/irods_client_http_api/API.md

     -H 'Authorization: Bearer <token>' \
     --data-urlencode 'op=parallel_write_init' \
     --data-urlencode 'lpath=<string>' \ # Absolute logical path to a data object.
-    --data-urlencode 'stream-count=<integer>' \ # Number of streams to open.
+    --data-urlencode 'resource=<string>' \ # The root resource to write to.
+Optional.
     --data-urlencode 'truncate=<integer>' \ # 0 or 1.
 Defaults to 1.
 Truncates the data object before writing.
 Optional.
     --data-urlencode 'append=<integer>' \ # 0 or 1.
 Defaults to 0.
 Appends the bytes to the data object.
 Optional.
-    --data-urlencode 'ticket=<string>' # The ticket to enable for all streams.
+    --data-urlencode 'ticket=<string>' \ # The ticket to enable for all streams.
 Optional.
+    --data-urlencode 'stream-count=<integer>' # Number of streams to open.
 ```

 #### Response